kushtimusPrime/CrossEmbodimentMisc/README.md

 This package has python scripts to analyze URDFs to provide forward and inverse kinematics.

 ## Gazebo_Env
 This package will launch a UR5E robot in Gazebo.
 It has simulated hardware control so you can move the robot to the desired position.
+A sample script is also provided to move the robot to some preplanned positions.